pardunmeplz/lox-server/README.md

 ### Bugs
 - Multiline strings are breaking the application

+### ** Limitations**
 - Diagnostics don't highlight the characters associated with the error
+- The parser is unable to ignore all newlines unlike the original language implementation due to how the formatter handles newlines

 ## **📖 Resources & References**
 - [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)